Study Abroad Evaluation Policies

 Posting Credits to the Academic Record

 - All courses listed on the transcript from abroad will be reviewed for credit at Vanderbilt.
-All courses that are approved for credit will be posted as direct credit to the Vanderbilt transcript.
+All courses that are approved for credit will be posted to the Vanderbilt transcript.

-- If a student does not submit a syllabus for course evaluation, the International Curriculum and Credentials Analyst will contact the program provider to get a copy of the syllabus and have it evaluated according to the standard procedure.
+- If a student does not submit a syllabus for course evaluation, the External Education Team will contact the program provider to get a copy of the syllabus and have it evaluated according to the standard procedure.

 Master's-Level Courses for Study Abroad